Oliver's Castle

 Devizes White Horse

-Begin at the car park beside the Devizes White Horse, cut into the chalk hillside above Roundway.
+Begin at the car park beside the Devizes White Horse, cut into the chalk hillside above the village of Roundway.
 The current horse dates from 1999 and is the newest of Wiltshires white horses.
-From here there are immediate views across the surrounding countryside, Roundway village, Bishops Cannings church spire and the town of Devizes.
+From here there are immediate views across the surrounding countryside, Roundway, Bishops Cannings church spire and the town of Devizes.
 From the car park, head over the wooden style towards Leipzig Plantation.

 02.